salaheddinek/adat/README.md

 The aim of this project is to make c++ development easy , fast and with fewer lines of code.
 For these reasons some parts of the library mimic the python built-in methods.

 Adat contains a set of libraries that can be used by just including the header files.
 Some of these were taken from other open sources projects and some were developed by us.
+Each library is independent.

 All the code is under permissive license so that it can be included in other project without problems (see section [Licenses](#licenses) for more details).